msp729/EqSolve/Terms/roadmap.md

 ### Immediately, it just needs to build.
 - This means making the Standard Terms implement the Term interface.
+- This also meant making some small changes to function signatures.

 ## Term capabilities